 Like every female musician, I nod to Joni Mitchell.
-And k.d.lang is simply stunning – I love the way she writes and her flawless voice.
 Also, I think Ella Fitzgerald is the ultimate vocalist!
 On the guy side: Mr. Steely Dan, the performance art of both Peter Gabriel and the Tubes, my favorite composer, Cole Porter and of course, Sinatra.
 I’d take his albums to a deserted island any day!
-More recent stuff: chillout tracks, drum and bass, meditative music.
+Mozart is the Master… and more recent stuff: chillout tracks, drum and bass, meditation music.

 What faraway past or future time and place would you choose to live in and why?